troglobit/inadyn/README.md

 In a multi-user setup, make sure to chmod your .conf to 600 (read-write only by you/root) to prevent other users from accessing your DDNS server credentials.

+Note: Here only the DynDNS account uses SSL, the No-IP account will
+      still use regular HTTP.